Irishbecky91/Do-you-Sudoku/README.md

 ## Introduction

 This website was made to allow the user to play sudoku using a range of difficulty settings.
+In addition to this, the site was also created as a dedication to the life of Maki Kaji, the "Father of Sudoku".
+Maki recently passed away from cancer on August 10th 2021.

 This website was made for the second of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.